Resisting high-energy impact events through gap engineering in superconducting qubit arrays: Illumination of the sample

 In order to further probe the qubit response to elevated QP density, we examine qubit coherence under the influence of optical illumination, which is used to introduce photons that break Cooper pairs and increase the QP density to a desired steady-state value.
 Specifically, we consider the density of quasiparticles as a fraction of the density of cooper pairs $x_{\mathrm{qp}}$.
 We use a light-emitting diode with a center wavelength of $\lambda = 1200$~nm whose output is fiber coupled into the sample box, as shown in \fig[a]{illumination}.
 The silicon substrate is transmissive at these optical wavelengths, and allows for the light to penetrate through the qubit and carrier chips.
 Unlike other works using optical illumination to implement QP injection~\cite{benevides_quasiparticle_2023}, our configuration employs continuous wave flood illumination of the entire device, allowing for approximately simultaneous and uniform application of optical power flux over all qubits.
 We are able to vary the optical illumination power by six orders of magnitude, as well as completely disabling it, where the full-scale normalized optical power of 1.0 corresponds to 16~$\mu\mathrm{W}$ measured outside of the dilution refrigerator.
 Further details of the optical illumination setup can be found in the Supplementary Materials.

 \fig[b]{illumination} shows $T_1$ on all the qubits at their idle frequencies, which are in the range of 6.3~GHz to 6.6~GHz, in response to varying magnitudes of optical power.
 As we increase the normalized optical power from $0$ to $10^{-3}$, the weakly gap engineered qubits (orange circles) suffer from large $T_1$ reductions of over an order of magnitude.
 On the other hand, for the strongly gap engineered qubits (green circles), we find insignificant increase of the relaxation rates from QPs until the normalized optical power reaches $10^{-1}$.
 We find similar robustness in CPMG dephasing lifetimes $T_{2,\mathrm{CPMG}}$ for the strongly gap engineered qubits.
-The rapid reduction in qubit $T_1$ in the weakly gap engineered qubits limits our ability to measure $T_{2,\mathrm{CPMG}}$ during optical illumination for those qubits.
+The $T_2$ in the weakly gap engineered qubits is limited by the rapid reduction in qubit T1.

 In the strongly gap engineered qubits, the preservation of coherence at high optical illumination powers allows us to carry out measurements of qubit properties in the presence of high $x_{\mathrm{qp}}$.
 One such measurement is the qubit frequency shift from elevated $x_{\mathrm{qp}}$.
 In order to account for slow qubit frequency drifts during the measurement, we use a differential Ramsey interferometry technique, where we measure the qubit frequency with no optical illumination interleaved with qubit frequency measurements at varying optical illumination powers.
 The interleaving period is about 10 seconds and accounts for most quasistatic drifts. \fig[c]{illumination} shows the qubit frequency shift $\Delta f_q$ of the strongly gap engineered qubits for normalized optical powers in the range of $10^{-3}$ to 1.
 For this range of optical powers, we observe a square-root dependence of the qubit frequency shift on the optical power.
 This is also the dependence between $x_{\rm qp}$ and the optical power since the magnitude of the fractional qubit frequency shift $\left|\Delta f_q/f_q\right|$ is proportional to $x_{\mathrm{qp}}$~\cite{catelani_quasiparticle_2011,catelani_relaxation_2011}.